pundarikaksha7/Anomaly_Detection/README.md

 pip install -r requirements.txt
 ```

+Note : The errors thrown by running this command can be ignored.

 ## Usage

 - Step 1: Clone the repository to any directory of choice by running the following command in the Command Prompt or Terminal: